Find Healthcare Schools

 The states with the most job growth for Radiation Therapist are Utah, Colorado, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-Salary for a Radiation Therapist
+Radiation Therapist Salary

-The typical yearly salary for Radiation Therapists is somewhere between $56,360 and $124,320.
+The salary for Radiation Therapists ranges between about $56,360 and $124,320 a year.

 undefined